pmq20/node-packer/node/doc/api/http2.md

 });
 ```

-When set, the `options.getTrailers()` function is called immediately after
+When the `options.waitForTrailers` option is set, the `'wantTrailers'` event
-queuing the last chunk of payload data to be sent.
-The callback is passed a
+is emitted immediately after queuing the last chunk of payload data to be sent.
-single object (with a `null` prototype) that the listener may use to specify
+The `http2stream.sendTrailers()` method can then be called to send trailing
-the trailing header fields to send to the peer.
+headers to the peer.

-*Note*: The HTTP/1 specification forbids trailers from containing HTTP/2
+When `options.waitForTrailers` is set, the `Http2Stream` will not automatically
-pseudo-header fields (e.g. `':method'`, `':path'`, etc).
-An `'error'` event
+close when the final `DATA` frame is transmitted.
+User code must call either
-will be emitted if the `getTrailers` callback attempts to set such header
+`http2stream.sendTrailers()` or `http2stream.close()` to close the
-fields.
+`Http2Stream`.

 The `:method` and `:path` pseudo-headers are not specified within `headers`,
 they respectively default to: